-Competent training in evidence-based practice of psychology requires trainees to be aware of both the impact of his/her values as well as the values of the client on the competent provision of mental health services.
+Competent training in evidence-based practice of psychology requires trainees to be aware of both the impact of one's values as well as the values of the client on the competent provision of mental health services.
 Value conflicts will occasionally pose challenges for conducting therapy, regardless of how open minded and compassionate the clinician.

-There may be times when a referral is considered because of an unresolved and interfering value conflict with a client.
-Clinicians are obligated to protect the welfare of their clients, which means ensuring that one is intellectually and emotionally ready to provide the best care to every client, or to see that the client has a referral option if he/she serving as the clinician is not in the client's best interest.
+There may be times when a referral may be considered because of an unresolved and interfering value conflict with a client.
+There may be other times when a referral is considered due a clinician's personal triggers in relation to the client's presenting problem or experiences.
+Clinicians should utilize self-reflection and seek supervision to explore personal triggers and identify signs that the client may no longer be the focus of treatment.
+Clinicians are obligated to protect the welfare of their clients, which means ensuring that one is intellectually and emotionally ready to provide the best care to every client, or to see that the client has a referral option if the individual serving as the clinician is not in the client's best interest.

 Some clinicians believe they should and can work with any client or presenting concern.
 Others may be quick to refer anyone who causes them discomfort.
-Somewhere between these extremes are the cases in which one's values and those of one's client clash to such an extent that a clinician may question his or her ability to be helpful.
-Value conflicts must be distinguished from merely discomfort treating a person from any protected class.
+Somewhere between these extremes are the cases in which one's values and those of one's client clash to such an extent that a clinician may question their ability to be helpful.
+Value conflicts must be distinguished from mere discomfort treating a person from any protected class.
 The challenge is to recognize when a clinician's values clash with a client's values to the extent that the clinician is not able to function effectively.
 Merely having a conflict of values does not necessarily require a referral; it is possible to work through such conflicts successfully.
-It is best to consider a referral only as a last resort.
+It is best to consider a referral only as a last resort and only after thoughtful reflection and consideration of the model outlined below.
+For this reason, trainees are encouraged to regularly explore how their personal values and lived experiences might influence their approach to training during supervision.

-A referral may be appropriate in any of the following cases: (1) if the client wants to pursue a goal that is incompatible with your value system, (2) if you are unable to be objective about the client's concerns, (3) if you are unfamiliar with or unable to use/learn a treatment requested by a client, (4) if you would be exceeding your level of competence in working with the client (even with close supervision), or (5) if, when working with multiple individuals, you favor one person more than another due to personal biases and emotional reactions.
+A referral may be appropriate in any of the following situations: (1) if the client wants to pursue a goal that is incompatible with your value system, (2) if you are unable to be objective about the client's concerns, (3) if you are unfamiliar with or unable to use/learn a treatment requested by a client (despite the provision of the supervision), (4) if you would be exceeding your level of competence in working with the client (even with close supervision), or (5) if, when working with multiple individuals, you favor one person more than another due to personal biases and emotional reactions.